Tijani Belaïd: Sriwijaya

 On 26 April 2017, Belaïd joined Sriwijaya on a one-year contract.

 Alay Osh

 In March 2021, Belaïd signed for Kyrgyz Premier League club Alay Osh.

 International career

 Belaïd was called up for the Tunisian under-17 team.
 In September 2005 he received his first and only call-up to France under-19 for a training camp.
 He received a call from the Tunisia national team, making his debut in 2006.

 Personal life

-Belaïd's brother Aymen is also a footballer.
+His brother Aymen is also a footballer.